saheedniyi02/krecommend/README.md

 Each key in the dictionary represents the primary_key of that particular recommendation in the database, while the value represents the similarity (in %).

+The primary key can then be used to query the table to get more information on the recommendations.

 #### For a flask-sqlalchemy table